-As you celebrate the season of giving, celebrate the life changing gifts possible through dedicated recovery:
+As you celebrate the season of giving, celebrate the life changing gifts possible through dedicated recovery from addiction:

 Hope is the gift that keeps on giving and fosters healing.
 And a positive attitude is everything.
 Empirical evidence shows hope can be a vital part of recovery, healthy cultures, and even economic improvements.
 In addition, hope gets us out of bed and it helps us sleep soundly.
 Believing in yourself, working to achieve your goals and persevering through challenges; all of these efforts are possible and motivated by hope.